samuel-a/minimal-exercise-track/README.md

 the client side interface can be accessed at `localhost:8080`
 ## TODO :
+- load and save programs in the manage tab
 - Automate client building through a Dockerfile
 - Remove hardcoding for API access from client/src/.../App.js
 - add tests